-A student center fee of \$1 per unit, to a maximum of \$10 per academic year, is assessed to be used for the renovation or new construction of a Student Center Building.
-During the Spring Semester of 1992, the Student Senate conducted an election and the student body voted to assess themselves a permanent, non-revocable fee.
+A student center fee of \$1 per unit, to a maximum of \$10 per fiscal year, is assessed to be used for the renovation or new construction of a Student Center Building.
+During the Spring Semester of 1992, the Student Senate conducted an election and the student body voted to assess themselves a permanent, nonrevocable fee.
 These funds may only be used for the Student Center Building.
-The current Student Center is located upstairs in the Manzanita Building.
+The current Student Center is located in the Ponderosa Building.
 This is open to all students and provides an area to study, work on the computers or relax and get to know fellow students.
+(Education Code 76375; Board Policy 5030)